Blackhawks–Red Wings rivalry: History

+In the 1985 Stanley Cup playoffs the two teams faced off in the division semifinals as the Blackhawks complete a three-game sweep.
+Two years later, in the 1987 Stanley Cup playoffs, the Red Wings got their revenge in a four-game sweep in the division semifinals.
+In 1989, the Blackhawks defeated the Red Wings in six games.
+In 1992, the Blackhawks again defeated the Red Wings with another sweep in four games en route to the 1992 Stanley Cup Final.
+In the 1995 Stanley Cup playoffs, the Red Wings defeated the Blackhawks in five games in the conference finals en route to the Stanley Cup Final.

-Blackhawks–Red Wings games were among the ones most notable for fighting.
+Games between the Blackhawks and Red Wings were most notable for fighting.
 Bob Probert and Stu Grimson played for both teams and fought each other frequently.
 Bill Gadsby also played for both teams.
 Fans had much animosity for each other, with Blackhawks fans chanting "Detroit sucks!" in every game.
 Chicago native Chris Chelios was booed upon his return to the United Center as a Detroit player in 1999, and former Red Wing Marian Hossa earned the same response in 2009 at the Joe Louis Arena as a Blackhawk.

+In the 2009 Stanley Cup playoffs, the two teams faced off in the Western Conference finals with Red Wings winning the series in five games en route to the 2009 Stanley Cup Final.
 In the 2013 Stanley Cup playoffs, the teams faced off against each other in the playoffs for the 16th time, and have played over 800 games against each other.
-The Blackhawks won the series 4–3 after trailing 3–1.
+The Blackhawks won the series 4–3 after trailing 3–1 en route to their fifth Stanley Cup.